-You are invited to attend our regular board meetings held on the second Wednesday of each month at 9:00am at the Twain Harte CSD office at 22912 Vantage Pointe Dr.
+You are invited to attend our regular board meetings held on the second Wednesday of each month at 9:00am at the

 Substances Commonly Found in Water

 Common sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground it can absorb naturally occurring minerals, radioactive material and other substances resulting from the presence of animal or from human activity.